Funding Opportunities

 Eligibility

-Applications are no longer being accepted.
+Applications for Archival Studies Doctoral Fellowships are no longer being accepted.
 The Doctoral Fellowships were open to all citizens or permanent residents of the U.S. who exhibited interest in the field of Archival Studies, broadly defined, and evidenced the ability to excel as a scholar and educator in the field.
 Applications were particularly encouraged from individuals who are of American Indian/Alaska Native, Asian, Black/African American, Hispanic/Latino or Native Hawaiian/Other Pacific Islander heritage.

 Applicants did not need a master's degree in an Archival Studies, LIS or other field, unless it was required by any of the participating programs to which they are applying.
 However, applications were ranked based on evidence of the applicant's commitment to Archival Studies education, potential to make a strong scholarly contribution to the field of Archival Studies, and commitment to diversity within Archival Studies education and scholarship.